jylisadoney/intro-excel/3-format.md

 * Click the color you want to use
 * Click `OK`, then click `OK` again

-We can now see that Excel has highlighted the `Total Sales cells` that are `equal or above the average` of our data.
+We can now see that Excel has highlighted the `Sales Q1` amounts that are `equal or above the average` of our data.

 ### Edit conditional formatting
 * Navigate to the `Home` tab and the `Styles` section
 * Click on `Conditional Formatting`
 * Click on `Manage Rules`
+** In the 'Show formatting rules for' drop-down, select 'This Worksheet'
 * Click to highlight the rule you want to edit
 * Click on `Edit Rule` and enter your changes